-Much preparation is put into the process of becoming a Bar/Bat Mitzvah!
-A child enters Hebrew School at Temple Sinai in the 3rd grade and begins the actual process of learning how to read Hebrew.
-In the 2nd year of Hebrew school our kids learning the Prayers of Kabbalat Shabbat – Friday night welcoming Shabbat service.
-The 3rd and 4th year of Hebrew School are the years that our children learn the prayers of Shacharit Shabbat – the Saturday morning Shabbat service.
-And the 5th year is when they learn the Torah service and the concluding prayers.
+Much preparation is put into the process of becoming a Bar/Bat Mitzvah.
+A student typically enters Hebrew School at Temple Sinai in the 3rd grade and begins the process of learning how to read Hebrew.
+By the second year of Hebrew school our students learn the prayers of Kabbalat Shabbat – the Friday night welcoming Shabbat service.
+The third and fourth years of Hebrew School are the years that our students learn the prayers of the Shacharit Shabbat (morning) service.
+And the fifth/advanced year is when they learn the components of the Torah service and the concluding prayers.

 Additionally, they are paired with a private tutor to polish their Hebrew and presentation skills, and have sessions with Cantor Colman to learn their individual Torah and Haftarah portions.
 A couple of months before your student’s Bar/Bat Mitzvah they will meet with Rabbi Reimer and he will guide them through the thoughtful D’var Torah (speech) writing process as well as practice with your child in the sanctuary with the Torah.

 Date selections for your student typically happen in 3rd grade.
 Parents meet with Executive Director Liz Yager by calling the office at 504-861-3693 to schedule an appointment.
 She will discuss with you the details of the dates, contracts for reserving the auditorium, and all of the other business details for your event.